-Miriam and Robert Rieder Apartments is a 77-unit property that serves a family, elderly, disabled, resident population and is operating under the guidelines established for multiple housing programs: Section 202 Supportive Housing for the Elderly Program, authorized by Section 202 of the Housing Act of 1959 (12 U.S.C.
+Ephraim Goldstein Apts LP, f/k/a Arbor House is a 114-unit property that serves an elderly, disabled resident population and is operating under the guidelines established for multiple housing programs: Section 202 Supportive Housing for the Elderly Program, authorized by Section 202 of the Housing Act of 1959 (12 U.S.C.
 1701q), as amended; Project-based rental assistance under Section 8 of the Housing Act of 1937 (42 U.S.C. § 1437f) and the Federal Low Income housing Tax Credit (LIHTC) program, authorized and governed by the Tax Credit Reform Act of 1986 as amended, codified as Section 42 of the Internal Revenue Code (IRC).